 fbpx

-Dialectical Behavior Therapy (DBT) is a comprehensive and evidence-based therapeutic approach developed by acclaimed therapist Dr. Marsha Linehan.
-It has been found effective for a wide range of emotional regulation and interpersonal challenges.
-One of the core skills within DBT is the Opposite Action Technique, a powerful tool for managing intense emotions and promoting healthier behavioural responses.
+Dialectical behaviour therapy (DBT) is a comprehensive and evidence-based therapeutic approach developed by acclaimed therapist Dr. Marsha Linehan.
+It's been found effective for a wide range of emotional regulation and interpersonal challenges.

 For example, if you’re experiencing low mood and energy, the opposite action may involve going outside for a walk, engaging in self-care, or doing something social.

-The opposite action technique teaches you to identify thoughts, triggers, and responses which in turn allows you to learn new behaviors and habits.
+The opposite action technique teaches you to identify thoughts, triggers, and responses which in turn allows you to learn new behaviours and habits.

 The Opposite Action Technique in 3 Steps